 - Director, Credit Management Research Centre

-Professor Wilson has written 100+ papers in academic and professional journals on corporate risk, trade credit, management buy-outs, private equity and venture capital, family and small business, and related topics.
-He has over 6,500 citations on google scholar and a h-index of 75.
+Professor Wilson has written more than 100 papers in academic and professional journals.
+Most recently he has published on corporate risk, trade credit, management buy-outs, private equity and venture capital, family and small business, and related topics.
+He has researched and written many reports for business, professional bodies and government.
+He has over 6,600 citations on google scholar and an i10-index of 78.

 Policy Related Work Professor Wilson sat on the Better Payment Practice Group (1997-2007).
 He provided analysis to BIS and Ministers on the impact of legislation (The Late payment of Commercial Debts Interest Act, 1998) and other interventions aimed at improving trade credit payment behaviour towards small firms.
 BIS commissioned him, to write a policy report: An Investigation into Payment Trends and Behaviour 1997-2007, published in 2008.
 Professor Wilson has acted as a consultant on issues of credit and debt management, credit scoring and modelling and policy for major organisations in the financial services, corporate sector and government.
 He has acted as a consultant for the National Audit Office, Office of Fair Trading, Department of Trade and Industry, The Stationery Office (Insolvency Forecasting) and UK Water Industry Research (UKWIR) amongst others.
 He has competed a series of commissioned reports on debt management and collection in the government sector (e.g. HMRC, The Redundancy Payment Service and the Criminal Justice System).
 The work on the HMRC collections and recovery systems was reported in a series of NAO reports and recommendations.
 He has completed other consultancy projects on diverse subjects such as; advertising and competition policy (OFT); labour demand and training in the Museums sector; advertising on BBC radio (Peacock Inquiry).
 He was appointed to a Government ‘Expert Working Group’ on consumer credit information in 2008.
 A series of reports for the Welsh Assembly was produced in 2010-2013 on SME performance in Wales and on growth firms in Wales and the regions.
 He was a panel member for the Independent Commission on Banking’s public forum in Leeds, November 2010.
 He was on the Expert Economists sub-panel of the Breedon Task Force 2012 which was commissioned to “examine structural and behavioural barriers to the development of alternative debt markets in the UK” in advance of the 2012 Budget.
 His work on board composition and female directorships was cited in the recent Davies Report, ‘Women on Boards”(BIS, 2011) and reported in the international press.
 Joint work with Imperial College (Professor Mike Wright) on Private Equity and Venture Capital Investments has been published in leading academic journals and has been widely reported in the international business press (e.g. New York Times, Wall Street Journal, Fortune, Dow Jones, Thomson Reuters, Economist).
 Most recently he has provided policy related analysis on Venture Capital investment to HM Treasury and BIS